jordanfb/PicoCADToolKit/README.md

 	- When a hole is filled it's replaced with a double sided face in the least used color that has the no-texture flag set to help you find it.
 - Added UV clamping to get offscreen UV vertices back into an editable location.

+## v0.7 Disjoint Mesh Separation

+- Added a button to separate disjoint meshes into separate objects (basically the opposite of merging two objects together)
+- Added a button to rename objects

 # Thanks: